MerginMaps/docs/src/server/install/ee/index.md

 ### Create IAM user

 ::: warning
-If your organisation already uses AWS cloud services and has root user, skip this step.
+If your organisation already uses AWS cloud services and has a root user, skip this step.

-Maintenance of cloud accounts and security requires deep knowledge. <LutraConsultingName /> does not take responsibility for incorrectly set up of accounts.
+Maintenance of cloud accounts and security requires deep knowledge. <LutraConsultingName /> does not take responsibility for incorrectly set up accounts.
 The AWS account and its maintenance is the responsibility of your user.
 :::

-- Login as root user
+- Login as the root user

 ![Login as root to AWS](./root_login.jpg "Login as root to AWS")